OpenDRR/model-factory/docs/schemas.md

 - ### boundaries
 	- #### Notes
 	    -   Schema containing all geometry and reference tables related to the OpenDRR project.
-More details can be found in [https://github.com/OpenDRR/boundaries](https://github.com/OpenDRR/boundaries)
+More details can be found in [OpenDRR Boundaries Repo](https://github.com/OpenDRR/boundaries).
 	   -   All census related geometries are adapted from Statistics Canada, 2016 Census Boundary files, 2020
 	    -   Settled Area geometry development can be found in [Physical exposure to natural hazards in Canada](https://publications.gc.ca/collections/collection_2022/rncan-nrcan/m183-2/M183-2-8892-eng.pdf)
 	    -   All tables with geometries are in EPSG 4326 unless specified with a suffix _3857, which signifies EPSG 3857